StevenClontz/prof.clontz.org/classes/2018/08/ma238/index.md

 associated with many (not all) of the course standards as they are covered in class.

-Students that fall below 70% progress on the online homework are considered Inactive, but will automatically return to Active status by improving this score to 70% or better.
+Students that have 70% progress or better on the online homework by the end of the semester will receive a bonus Mastery Mark (**✓**).

 ## Mastery Quizzes